Federal Government Caught Stealing

 Government continues making baseless arguments to avoid payment.

-When a debt is legitimate, payment is due.
-This straightforward case has become needlessly complicated.
+When a debt is legitimate, as is the case here, payment is due.

 Service Members, Veterans, and our Nation Betrayed by the Revolving Door